WPManageNinja/fluent-comments/readme.txt

 - Spam protection with advanced cryptographic mechanisms
 - Intuitive Comment Form
 - Beautiful design and user experience
-- Compatible with all themes
+- Compatible with all themes (except FSE Themes)
 - Compatible with all page builders

+==Upcoming Features==
+- Compatible with FSE Themes
+- More Design Options

 == Other Plugins By WPManageNinja Team ==
 <ul>